1. Writing a Multi Layer Feedforward Neural Network from Scratch

 Accuracy: 88.55%

-vector using below method also:\
+vector using the below method also:\

 def one_hot_encoding(lbl, classes):